NiceneNerd/teretz/posts/anathim.md

 # Of the Anathim and Their Empire

 When the Anathim had established their control over Oëluthí, they began to raid the surrounding islands.
 After only nine years of conquest, the Anathim held sway over all the islands and vessels across the Oëluímeth.
 Their control over the seas soon led to great influence over the coastal nations.
 The ships of the Anathim guarded the seas, forcing all merchants and other seafarers to pay heavy tolls and tribute.
-Some who paid the tolls were again assailed by Anathim pirates.
+Some who paid the tolls were again assailed by Anathim pirates, for whom their rulers had no concern.

 In the beginning, many of the nations fought back against the Anathim.
 Chief among them were Aeírwá and Ménerâch, mighty nations that exercised all their strength to repel Anath's incursions.
 By their efforts, they held back Anath's sway over the nations for more than a hundred years.
 But in time Ménerâch's will faltered, and after great further struggle, Aeírwá exhausted their power and faith.
 Aeírwá made a covenant with Anath and become the last of the great nations to offer allegiance to the Anathim.